potassco/clorm/docs/clorm/factbase.rst

 functions.
 Like a Python ``set`` object it has an ``add`` member function for adding facts.
-However, because it can only store ``Predicate`` instances this function is able to be more flexible and has been overloaded to accept either a single fact or a list of facts.
+However, because it can only store ``Predicate`` instances this function is able to be more flexible and has been overloaded to accept either a single fact or a collection of facts.

 .. code-block:: python